canonical/ubuntu-core-docs/en/guides/intro/security.md

 This will:

  * adjust kernel log rate limiting
  * follow /var/log/syslog looking for policy violations for `foo`
-* resolve syscall names
+ * resolve syscall names (considering `compat`)
-* make reccomendations on how to fix violations
+ * make recommendations on how to fix violations

 See `snappy-debug.security help` for details.

-If you believe there is a bug in the security policy or want to request a new interface, please [file a bug](https://bugs.launchpad.net/snappy/+filebug), adding the `snapd-interface` tag.
+If you believe there is a bug in the security policy or want to request and/or contribute a new interface, please [file a bug](https://bugs.launchpad.net/snappy/+filebug), adding the `snapd-interface` tag.